nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 A well-told brand story has three properties that can be checked before it is published.

-**Property 1: The story shape matches the archetype.** This is the diagnostic check from the previous section, applied prospectively.
-The shape is not decorative — it carries the brand's promises.
+**Property 1: The story shape matches the archetype.** The shape is not decorative — it carries the brand's promises.
 A story shape mismatched to the archetype is not a style problem; it is a credibility problem.

-**Property 2: The customer is the hero; the brand is the guide.** In a customer story, the customer wakes up with a problem.
+**Property 2: The customer is the hero; the brand is the guide.** The customer wakes up with a problem.
 The brand does not solve the problem — the customer solves the problem.
 The brand provides clarity about the problem, a plan for addressing it, and the tools to execute the plan.
 The customer takes action.
 The customer is transformed.
-The brand is Yoda — wise, present, the source of the frame and the tools — but Yoda does not go to the Death Star.
+Yoda does not go to the Death Star.
 Luke does.

 **Property 3: The stakes are real and specific.** "Our tool saves time" is not a stake.
 "Marketing teams at mid-size B2B companies were spending eight hours per week on competitive monitoring; after three months with the tool, that time dropped to forty-five minutes and the head of marketing used the recaptured hours to launch a new campaign strategy" is a stake.
 The specificity is not decorative — it is what makes the transformation visible and believable.
 Abstract stakes signal that the writer does not actually know what changed for the customer.